-Louis P. Howsman, 949 Sierra St., Yuba City, Calif., July 29 .- In the last issue, four confessions of faults were reported here, but it should have been five.
+Louis P. Howsman, 949 Sierra St., Yuba City, Calif., July 29.-In the last issue, four confessions of faults were reported here, but it should have been five.
 Brother Paul Nichols was with us soon after the meeting by Bro.
 Welch, baptizing two and one confessed faults.
 Bro.
 Chester King was with him.
 The church here is working and prospering.
 Bro.
 R. C. Hamilton, who is but thirteen years of age, is taking part in the public work by leading the singing and reading the opening lesson, and he also teaches his friends privately.
 How many of us are doing as much.
 We ask the prayers of the faithful for this young brother, who may become one of our best preachers some day.
 May all Christian parents, "Train up a child in the way he should go; and when he is old, he will not depart from it" (Prov.
 22:7).

 Lewis Cogburn, Box 31, Magnolia, Ark., Aug.
-13.-We have recently had the following preachers with us: Brethren Homer Gay, Clovis Cook, occupational discharge to work on the farm at ery congregation attended and helped much.
-I home.
+13.-We have recently had the following preachers with us: Brethren Homer Gay, Clovis Cook, Lynwood Smith, and J. B. Lasater, and we were edified by their visits.
+We regret losing one of our loyal boys, Bro.
+Loyd Baker.
+He received his. occupational discharge to work on the farm at home.
 That leaves but three of the boys who stand against all innovations.
 Bro.
 Howard King and I spent a week-end in Bro.
 Gay's meeting in Shreveport, La., recently, and we appreciated the hospitality shown us in the J. C. Jones home.
 I want to thank all of the faithful brethren who are contributing to our up-keep here.
 I gladly received the check from Bro.
 King for \$30.00, recently.
 I hope we can do something to repay them some day.
 Pray for us.

 Paul O. Nichols, 849 Wilcox Ave., Hollywood, Calif., Aug.
-13.-The meeting at Pulltite schoolhouse, near Abilene, Texas, closed with the Baptists and Methodists well stirred up over scriptural teaching.
+13 .- The meeting at Pulltite schoolhouse, near Abilene, Texas, closed with the Baptists and Methodists well stirred up over scriptural teaching.
 While there I made my home with Bro.
 Albert Bledsoe, who is to be commended for his untiring effort in trying to build up the cause in that part.
 The meeting at San Angelo (Lakeview) began July 25 and culminated Aug.
 8. The results were two families taking their stand with us, four baptisms, and two confessions of faults.
 I appreciated the wonderful hospitality and generosity at this place very much.
 Last night I preached at Cross Roads, Mo., where Ervin Waters and my brother, Ray, are in a meeting.
 August 15, I will begin the meeting at Ottumwa, Iowa.
 Let's wield the sword of the spirit with deadly accuracy.